php-dev-br/laravel-doc-pt-br/queries.md

                     ->get();

 <a name="ordering-grouping-limit-and-offset"></a>
-## Ordering, Grouping, Limit & Offset
+## Ordering, Grouping, Limit, & Offset

 #### orderBy